lingualogic/my-speech-listen-en/README.md

         	this.listenService.asr = 'ASRGoogle';
 			... }

-Test your app on another Browser, it should work!
+Test your app on another browser (than Chrome), it should work!